 Table of Contents

 Backend development is one of the most sought-after skills today.
 Almost any new business/startup needs a website and a mobile app - both of which connect to a server in the backend.
 Therefore, backend developers are high in demand in the market and companies are willing to throw large sums of money to developers who can manage the backend well.
+Get the difference between Python and PHP through this post.

 Many programming languages that are being used for backend development are emerging in the market: